 Praslin to La Digue vv € 15.00 pp. one way

-Back in Mahé we take the bus to Beau Vallon beach.
+Back in Mahé, the main island of the Seychelles, we take the bus to Beau Vallon beach.
 This is supposed to be the best beach in Mahé, so we are soon to discover if that’s true.
 We arrive around noon so we have all afternoon to enjoy the sea.
 Our sunburn has cooled down enough to come out of the shade.
 So we SWIM!
 Woohoo!

 The beach is much less white than the ones on Praslin but there are restaurants and bars on the beach and eventhough the water isn’t as blue we are happy with our decision.